 - Past recipients of training fellowships (e.g., Young Investigator Award or an F32 grant) are eligible to apply.

-Applicants who are uncertain about their eligibility are encouraged to refer to the Eligibility section in this FAQ or contact email@example.com for clarification and provide their full CV for evaluation.
+Applicants who are uncertain about their eligibility are encouraged to refer to the Eligibility section in the FAQ or contact our grants team for clarification and provide their latest CV for evaluation.

 Conquer Cancer funds the most meritorious applications in all areas of cancer research.
 Awards are given based on individual merit and availability of funds.